MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/project-cost-time-budget-line.md

 This article explains how to create budget lines for the **Time** transaction class.

 > [!NOTE]
-> Steps explained in this article are applicable to both cost and sales budget lines, the context of cost or sales would determine which budget line you are dealing with.
+> The steps outlined in this article apply to both cost and sales budget lines.
+The context field of the budget line determines whether you are dealing with a cost or sales budget line.

 A project budget has budget lines that are a snapshot of the budgeted quantity and amount.
 Project budget lines can be created under three transaction classes: